 They swear it is over and that they want to stay in the marriage.
 But your world is shattered with your spouse’s affair.
 And, you don’t know if you can ever trust them again.

-Life after an affair seems to be harrowing, and the pain of infidelity never goes away.
+Life after an affair seems to be harrowing, and it seems that the pain of infidelity never goes away.
 But, what if you want to stay with your spouse despite the hurt?

 How to deal with an affair in a marriage?
 And, how to get over infidelity pain?